 Even when I’ve medicated with marijuana-infused coconut oil, I haven’t seen much impact.
 Intuitively, I sense that my digestive tract is just still too compromised to absorb the THC in the coconut oil efficiently.
 For patients with inflammatory bowel disease, I don’t recommend edible marijuana products and I surely don’t recommend junk food like cookies or brownies that are marijuana-infused.

 Below is the Table of Contents for my series on ulcerative colitis and healing it.
 Each of the articles described and linked below addresses a key part of healing ulcerative colitis naturally.

 They’re more or less in order, but you can certainly skip around and read them out of order.

 You can also always leave a comment below or send me a personal message.
 I read and respond to everything myself.
 Always.

 Parts of This Guide – Start Your Healing Journey Here…

 Below is the title of each part of the series, a short description and a link to the full article.
 If there’s no link to the article, that means I’m still working on it and there will be a link soon.

 You can subscribe to my emails if you’d like to know as soon as new content is posted and receive my other updates.

 Introduction and Basics

-This is the post you’re currently reading.
+This is the post you’re currently reading or have just finished.
 It’s designed to be a broad introduction to the basics to get you started on your healing journey while you learn more and dive deeper.